Skip the bottled dressing and make a fresh-tasting Basic Vinaigrette in minutes with just oil, vinegar, salt, and pepper from your pantry.

 Whisk It (good!)

-Vigorously whisk all of the ingredients except the oil in a bowl.
-While continuing to whisk, slowly stream in the oil until all of the ingredients are well combined and an emulsion is formed.
+Whisk vigorously all ingredients except the oil in a bowl.
+While continuing to whisk, slowly stream in the oil until all ingredients are well combined and an emulsion forms.

 Blend It (up!)